bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

 ### Content

 * Reference in Project Goal: [Curious World](https://www.curiousworld.com/blog/importance-playing-memory-games).
-* Inspirations for the memory game from two other students of Code Institute: [Daniella Minyo](https://daniellaminyo.github.io/Milestone-2/index.html) and [Christopher Goodfellow](https://tawnygoody.github.io/MS2-World-of-Rugby/).

 * For the game instructions I used the wording from a solo matching game on [Memozor](https://www.memozor.com/memory-games/big-or-giant/forest).

 ### Design